spring-guides/gs-validating-form-input/README.md

 <a name="initial"></a>
-Creating a Person object
+Create a Person object
 ------------------------
-The application involves validating a user's age, so first we need to create a class to represent a person.
+The application involves validating a user's age, so first you need to create a class to represent a person.

 `src/main/java/hello/Person.java`
 ```java